sgrams/numalg/README.md

 # Numerical Algorithms
-This repo contains solutions given to the problems of Numerical Algorithms subject on University of Gdańsk.
+Solutions and implementations given to the problems of Numerical Algorithms subject on University of Gdańsk.